mendixlabs/slider/README.md

 Create a folder named `dist` in the project root.

 Create a Mendix test project in the dist folder and rename its root folder to `dist/MxTestProject`.
+Or get the test project from https://github.com/MendixLabs/slider/releases/download/1.0.0/TestSlider.mpr.
 Changes to the widget code shall be automatically pushed to this test project.

 To automatically compile, bundle and push code changes to the running test project, run: